icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/connection-establishment.md

 ---
 title: Connection establishment
-description: Learn how to establish a Slic connection.
+description: Understand how a connection is established
 ---

 ## Features provided by connection establishment